 At some point, you'll have to invest in things that will help to grow your business.
 Not sure how to make that decision?
 That brings me to point #3.

 At one time or another we’ve all been drawn into the group-think about what success is.
 Is it making 6 figures?
 7 figures?
 Having thousands of social media fans and followers?
 Having enough money to buy anything and everything you want?

 Sure, you can model successful people.
 But if you’re trying to recreate their experience it won’t work.
 Either you’re following your own path or you are not.
 What does your ideal business look like?
 Do you have goals for what you want to achieve--and a way to measure them?
 What's your long-term vision for success?

 If you can't answer any of those questions, your business will be in trouble.
 If you don’t know where you’re going, how can you get there?

 We learn from our mistakes, so don’t beat yourself up for making them.
 Just take the time right now to decide what you want to achieve and why you want it.
 Then set realistic goals so that you have signposts along the way.
 That's how we can course correct when things go off track.
 Once you know where you're heading with your business, you can make decisions that will help you grow it.

 Copyright © 2015 Deborah A. Bailey

 For more information on this topic, check out my Women Entrepreneurs Radio show episode and listen to my discussion with entrepreneur Ling Wong.

 Deborah A. Bailey is a writer, coach, blogger and author of four non-fiction books, four novels and a short story collection.
-She's the creator and host of Women Entrepreneurs Radio™ , a weekly internet talk show.
-For more information about Deborah and her books visit her blog: http://dbaileycoach.com or her site: http://DeborahABailey.com.
+She's the creator and host of Women Entrepreneurs Radio™ , a weekly podcast.
+For more information about Deborah visit her site: http://DeborahABailey.com.